 Today, the accomplishments of African Americans in every aspect of our society continues to encourage people to reach as far as their vision and dreams may take them.
 Black History Month helps to reinforce America's highest ideals, our respect for diversity, community and freedom.
 By celebrating this month, we reaffirm our commitment to build a society where every person has the opportunity to achieve the promise of this great country.

-The City of Worcester is pleased to announce and promote the following virtual programs and events in celebration of Black History Month (February 2021), many in collaboration with other cultural institutions throughout the City.
+The City of Worcester is pleased to announce and promote the following programs and events in celebration of Black History Month (February 2025), many in collaboration with other cultural institutions throughout the City.

 Click on each option below to view details: